securitybunker/databunker.org/content/doc/install/_index.md

 ## Advanced configuration

-Databunker has a configuration file that you can alter to enable custom email gateway, SMS gateway configuration, service logo, etc...
+Databunker loads the ``databunker.yaml`` configuration file, which includes various settings such as the email gateway, SMS gateway, service logo, and more.

-There is a number of ways you can change the configuration file in the container, for example by creating your own Docker file.
+There are several ways to modify Databunker's configuration file:
+* Build a new Docker container based on Databunker's Dockerfile and include your custom configuration file inside it.
-Another option is to create a configuration file outside of the container in conf/ directory and mount this directory in the container.
+* Create a new configuration file and mount this file to the Databunker container.

-**You can do it as following:**
+You can do it as following:

-1. Download the default configuration file and place it in ~/conf/ directory.
+**Step 1.
+Download the default configuration file**

+Create a directory and download the default configuration file:

 ```
 mkdir ~/conf